Carlos Di Sarli

 I'm on a budget- I just want those late instrumentals

-Easy: just get this disc on RCA Victor 100 Años (pictured left) which is in print again.
-Possibly the best selling tango CD in the world.
-Buy one before BMG change their mind and delete it again.
+The Di Sarli disc in the series RCA Victor 100 Años (pictured left) was the best selling tango CD in the world.

 Track list